atthecodeface/slm/README.md

 # Streamline Mapping of Landscape Structure: slm  #

 The **slm** package provides a set of tools to map landscape structure using topographic streamline tracing.
 These tools are implemented in Python, OpenCL and OCaml.
+The main documentation can be found [here](https://cstarknyc.github.io/slm).

 ***proviso:*** *this is a work in progress *

+This is the main **slm** code base repository.
+Companion repos house [Jupyter notebooks](https://github.com/cstarknyc/slmnb) and [DTM  data](https://github.com/cstarknyc/slmdata) (lidar digital terrain model).

 ## What **slm** can do